Yuya Uchida (singer)

 Yuya Uchida (内田 裕也, Uchida Yūya) was a Japanese singer, record producer, and actor.
-With a career spanning six decades, he was a major figure in Japanese popular music.
+With a career spanning six decades, he was a major figure in Japanese music.
+Kazuo Takeda stated that Japanese rock would not be what it is today without Uchida, as he was one of the first to bring what was happening in the West in the mid-1960s back to Japan.

 He appeared in numerous films, such as Nagisa Ōshima's Merry Christmas, Mr. Lawrence, and won two best acting awards.
 He also starred in the American film Black Rain.

 Career

 Uchida was born in Nishinomiya.
 He dropped out of high school at age 17 and began his music career in 1957.
 He became friends with John Lennon after opening for The Beatles on their 1966 tour of Japan.

 Shocked after seeing Jimi Hendrix perform in London in 1967, Uchida returned home and wanted to introduce a similar sound to Japan.
 He formed Yuya Uchida & The Flowers who released the album Challenge! in 1969, which is composed almost entirely of covers of Western psychedelic rock acts.
-After replacing all but one member and reverting to a producer/manager role himself, the group changed their name to Flower Travellin' Band and released another cover album, 1970's Anywhere, before relocating to Canada.
+After replacing all but one member and Uchida reverting to a producer/manager role himself, the group changed their name to Flower Travellin' Band and released another cover album, 1970's Anywhere, before relocating to Canada.
 Before the move they recorded an album of original material in just two days; Satori was released in North America in 1971 by GRT Records.
 The band produced two more albums, Made in Japan (1972) and Make Up (1973), before separating for 34 years.

 In addition to his solo career and Flower Travellin' Band, he worked with a large variety of musicians both domestic and international, and recorded with The Ventures and Frank Zappa in the mid-1970s.
 In 1975 he produced an international music festival titled "World Rock Festival" which featured artists from around the world performing together.
 That same year, Uchida also produced the self-titled album by Creation.

 He unsuccessfully ran for the 1991 Tokyo gubernatorial election.

 Uchida collaborated with pop idol Rino Sashihara for the 2014 duet single "Shekina Baby".